 Capt.
-Edward "Eddie" Rickenbacker was the United States' top scoring ace of World War I. Prior to America's entry in the war, Rickenbacker was a famed racecar driver.
-Because of this notoriety, he was offered the position of chauffeur to the commander of the American Army in France, General "Black Jack" Pershing.
-Soon after his arrival in France in 1917, Rickenbacker captivated by flying and requested a transfer into the fledgling U.S. Army Air Service.
-Following flight training in Tours France, Rickenbacker was assigned to the famed 94th "Hat in the Ring" Aero Squadron.
+Edward V. "Eddie" Rickenbacker was the United States' top scoring flying ace of World War I. Before America entered the war, Rickenbacker was an accomplished racecar driver.
+Because of his fame, he was offered the position of chauffeur to Gen. John J. Pershing, commander of U.S. forces in France.
+Soon after arriving in France in 1917, Rickenbacker was captivated by flying and requested a transfer to the fledgling U.S. Army Air Service.
+Following flight training at Tours, France, he was assigned to the famed 94th “Hat-in-the-Ring” Aero Squadron.

-While flying with the 94th Aero Squadron, Rickenbacker scored 26 confirmed victories.
-On November 6, 1930, President Herbert Hoover presented the Medal of Honor, the nation's highest military honor, to Rickenbacker for bolding attacking seven enemy airplanes alone and shooting down two of them on September 25, 1918.
+While flying with the 94th, Rickenbacker scored 26 confirmed victories.
+In 1930 President Herbert Hoover presented to him the Medal of Honor, the nation’s highest military decoration, for boldly attacking seven enemy airplanes alone and shooting down two of them on September 25, 1918.

 Capt.
 Rickenbacker wore the uniform on display while serving in France during World War I. It is comprised of the standard high collar wool service coat with a garrison cap.
 Note the early winged propeller aviation insignia on the collar and pilot's badge on left breast of the uniform.
 The Air Service adopted the riding breeches and boots from the cavalry.